 In 2013, Bats started volunteering as a Fellow at MetroWest.
 Instead of making his clients come into MetroWest’s offices – like it had always been done – he offered to make house calls because so many of them were elderly, disabled or both.
 Bats has since made house calls to hundreds of clients in the 41 cities and towns that MetroWest serves in Massachusetts.
 His program affectionately became known as “Wills On Wheels,” and he is beloved by everyone he has helped.

 Bats has continued to serve MetroWest beyond his Fellowship year, continuing to volunteer as virtually all of the Fellows do.
-To date, over 70 Fellows in the program, which is now run by Lawyers Clearinghouse in conjunction with the Access to Justice Commission, have contributed an incredible 45,000 hours of pro bono work.
+139 current and former Fellows in the program, which is now run by Lawyers Clearinghouse in conjunction with the Access to Justice Commission, have contributed over an incredible 100,000 hours of pro bono work.
 That is goodness multiplied.

 Innovative Legal Aid Funding

 One Friday afternoon, a young couple with two small children came to the waiting room of MetroWest Legal Services.
 The family had spent the prior four nights sleeping in a car after a state worker had dismissed their request for emergency shelter without ever meeting with them.
 The MetroWest Legal Services staff attorney immediately went to work to obtain the family shelter so they did not have to spend another night sleeping in a car.